tq303/request-test/readme.md

 npm install
 ```

+## Serverless

+I have included a [serverless]() lambda stack example to show how typescript can be useful for creating lambda functions.
+However due to the purpose of the test needing delayed requests, lambdas aren't really ideal for this, unless using persistance of some kind.

 ## Webpack

 Webpack is used to bundle the typescript and reduce deployment size for serverless.
-The `lib` folder is referenced as an alias.

 ## IAM